BSA-US/dual-power-app/CONTRIBUTING.md

 #### Rebasing when collaborating from within this repo

-1. Rebase your local branch onto `master`
+1. When collaborating directly on this repository instead of a fork, you do not need a separate remote:
     ```sh
     git checkout my-branch
-    git rebase master
+    git rebase main
     ```
-2. Resolve the merge conflicts, choosing to keep your changes wherever you made them, and for all other conflicts choosing what is on `master`
+2. Resolve the merge conflicts, choosing to keep your changes wherever you made them, and for all other conflicts choosing what is on `main`
 3. When finished, force-push your newly in-sync branch:
     ```sh
     git push -f origin my-branch